deleonab/DockerEssentials/docker-container-networking.md

 ### All containers removed successfully

 ## DOCKER COMPOSE
--- A tool for composing and building applications that run on more than one container
+- A tool for composing and building applications that run on more than one container

+- Containers in compose are services.
+One could be running ruby on rails and the other mysql